reactioncommerce/reaction-docs/public-docs/swag-shop-03-custom-styling.md

 ## Styling a existing component

 All the CSS styles can be added directly in `lib/reactionTheme.js` file.
-The Starter Kit uses a combination of [JSS](http://cssinjs.org/) with [Material-UI](https://material-ui.com/) and [Styled Components](http://styled-components.com/) for CSS in React components.
+The Example Storefront uses a combination of [JSS](http://cssinjs.org/) with [Material-UI](https://material-ui.com/) and [Styled Components](http://styled-components.com/) for CSS in React components.

 For example, to style the Header component: